open-ephys/commutator-docs/source/quick-start-guide.rst

     *   Open Bonsai and `install the Bonsai.StarterPack package <https://bonsai-rx.org/docs/articles/packages.html>`_

 #.
 Connect the commutator to computer using a USB-C (Micro-USB in older versions) cable to
     establish power and communication between the commutator and the computer.
-For this quick start guide, the commutated connections are not needed.
-In other words, the coax, coaxes, or 12-conductor Omnetics connector (depending on which commutator you have) can stay disconnected.

     ..  note::
         The commutator's RGB LED will flash red when the commutator is plugged in.